ajayrawatsap/mf_data/README.md

 ![sample_output_hdr](https://github.com/ajayrawatsap/mf_data/blob/master/data/assets/sample_ouput.PNG)

-A big thanks to team responsible for maintaining [casparser](https://github.com/codereverser/casparser) package which is used to parse CAM Pdf satatment.
+A big thanks to team responsible for maintaining [casparser](https://github.com/codereverser/casparser) package which is used to parse CAMS CAS pdf satatement.

 ## How to use the tool